 It is often easier to reply to an email from an Android smartphone or iPhone.
 If confidential documents such as presentations or worksheets need to be attached, these are typically fetched from the company’s servers, which can only be done via a secure connection (provided by a VPN).

 Some content on Netflix, BBC, Hulu, YouTube is geo-restricted.
-This content can only be accessed from abroad by using a VPN service for streaming that will allow you to connect to a server within the area where the content can be accessed.
+This content can only be accessed from abroad by using a VPN service for streaming or for unblocking Youtube that allows you to connect to a server within the area where the content can be accessed.

 To conclude, VPNs offer Android users many benefits: